john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 ### Absolute and Relative Paths

 As an aside, we should take a closer look at the path that `pwd` gave us: `/home/aeinstein`.
 The first thing to notice is that it starts with a `/`.
-A path that starts with a `/` is an "absolute path", fully defining the directory/file path starting at the root of the file tree.
+A path that starts with a `/` is an "absolute path", fully defining the path to a directory/file starting at the root of the file tree.

 Sometimes, you will see people write files paths in the "relative path" format, like `photos/mine/`.
 Since this path doesn't start with a `/` we take the path to mean "starting here, go into a directory called photos, then inside another directory called mine".

 All file/directory paths in a Linux system can be absolute or relative.

-> Fun Fact: In Windows, directory paths use `\` as separators but every other operating system use `/`.
+> Fun Fact: In Windows, directory paths use `\` as separators, but every other operating system uses `/`.

 ## List Files and Directories (ls)

-Knowing where you are in the file tree is important, but probably the most common thing you will want to ask BASH is "What is in this directory?":
+A common thing you will want to ask BASH is "What is in this directory?":

 ```shell